It's time, once again, to marvel at some precious idiots who don't know how to handle the world:

-The actual response: After receiving complaints that the stamps might be dangerous, USPS destroyed the entire run.
+The actual response: After receiving complaints that the stamps might be dangerous, the USPS destroyed the entire run.

 The stamps depict children doing various sporty things like baseball, climbing, and skateboarding.
 They were designed to try and encourage kids to be more active.

-According to one of my all-time favorite news sources, Linn's Stamp News, USPS marketing chief Nagisa Manabe approached Michelle Obama to take part in a first day ceremony to promote the stamps.
+According to one of my all-time favorite news sources, Linn's Stamp News, USPS marketing chief Nagisa Manabe approached Michelle Obama to take part in a first-day ceremony to promote the stamps.